hbhandari01/Business-Insights-from-Cars-Database/README.md

 # 📊 Business Insights from Cars Database

-This repository contains SQL projects focused on data-driven analysis of a business database.
+This repository contains SQL projects focused on data-driven analysis of a Business database.
 The goal of these projects is to extract actionable insights about customers, employees, orders, products, and sales performance using SQL queries, stored procedures, and triggers.

 📁 Project Files